hande-qmc/hande/documentation/hubbard.rst

     Perform an full diagonalisation of the Hamiltonian matrix.
 **fci**
     Synonym for **exact**.
+**simple_fciqmc**
+    Perform an FCIQMC calculation using an extremely simple (but wasteful, in terms of CPU and memory resources) algorithm.
+This should be used for testing only.
+**fciqmc**
+    Perform an FCIQMC calculation.
+This is currently only implemented for the momentum space formulation of the Hubbard model.
 **lanczos**
     Perform a Lanczos diagonalisation of the Hamiltonian matrix.
 **lanczos_direct**
     Perform a Lanczos diagonalisation of the Hamiltonian matrix but calculate the required Hamiltonian matrix elements on the fly rather than pre-computing the entire Hamiltonian matrix (as is done with **lanczos**).
     This is slower but requires much less memory.
-Currently only implemented in serial.
+This is currently only implemented in serial.

 Calculation options: symmetry options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^